Newcastle upon Tyne: Radio

-NE1fm launched in June 2007, the first full-time community radio station in the area.

 Newcastle Student Radio is run by students from both of the city's universities during term time.
 Radio Tyneside has been the voluntary hospital radio service for most hospitals across Newcastle and Gateshead since 1951.

-The city also has a Radio Lollipop station based at the Great North Children's Hospital in the Newcastle Royal Victoria Infirmary.
+The city also has a Radio Lollipop station based at the Great North Children's Hospital located within Newcastle's Royal Victoria Infirmary.

 City-centre Wi-Fi

 Newcastle was one of the first cities in the UK to have its city centre covered by free wireless internet access.
 It was developed and installed at the end of 2006 and went active in March 2007.

 Economy

 The city's economy is diverse with major economic output in science, finance, retail, education, tourism, and nightlife.
 Newcastle is one of the UK Core Cities, as well as part of the Eurocities network.

 Newcastle played a major role during the 19th-century Industrial Revolution, and was a leading centre for coal mining, shipbuilding, engineering, munitions and manufacturing.
 Heavy industries in Newcastle declined in the second half of the 20th century; with office, service and retail employment now becoming the city's staples.

 Today, Newcastle's economy contributes around £13 billion to the UK GVA.
 This figure is mostly produced by corporate activity in the city centre.

 The city's thriving nightlife is estimated to be worth £340 million per year, and consequently is seen as a major contributor to Newcastle's economy.

 The UK's first biotechnology village, the Centre for Life, is located by Central Station.
 The village is the first step in the City Council's plans to transform Newcastle into a science city.